sfiggins/katacoda-scenariosv2/kipday1/deployment/step4.md

 `kubectl apply -f /root/manifests/color-deployment_v2.yaml --record`{{ execute HOST1 }}

-We can check the progress of the rolling update with the following command:
+We can check the progress of the rolling update with the following command, it should take roughly 30 seconds to see something happening:

 `kubectl rollout status deployment color-deployment`{{ execute HOST1 }}